brinternational/test/INSTALL.md

 Important: During Python installation:
 - Check "Add Python to PATH"
-- Ensure "tcl/tk and IDLE" is selected (this includes tkinter)
+- Ensure "tcl/tk and IDLE" is selected (this includes tkinter, which is required for the GUI)

 Verify installation:
 ```bash